 Henry frequently lectures on cross border investigations, financial services, and corporate governance matters.

-Nader Salehi is a partner in Sidley’s New York office.
-He represents financial institutions, investment advisers, public companies and senior officers in connection with high-profile and complex matters of enterprise wide significance.
-This includes domestic and cross-border, internal investigations as well as defense of investigations initiated by the U.S. Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the New York State Attorney General (NYAG) and other Self Regulatory Organizations (SROs) and federal and state regulators.
+Nader Salehi is co-head of Sidley’s global Securities and Derivatives Enforcement and Regulatory practice, which received the Chambers USA “Firm of the Year” award in 2019 and 2016 for Financial Services and Securities Regulation.
+Nader represents investment banks, investment advisers, public companies and senior corporate officers in high-profile and complex matters of enterprise wide significance.
+This includes internal investigations as well as investigations by the U.S. Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the New York State Attorney General (NYAG) and other Self Regulatory Organizations (SROs) and federal and state regulators.

 Nader works with virtually every major bank on Wall Street and he has had a role in almost every major Wall Street sweep over the past several years.
-His enforcement practice regularly involves the defense of complex product and trading issues, particularly those involving senior executives.
-Nader is a frequent speaker at major industry events, including the SIFMA C&L Annual Conference.
+His enforcement practice regularly involves the defense of complex product and trading issues, particularly those involving allegations of insider trading.
+Nader is a frequent speaker at major industry events, including the SIFMA C&L Annual Conference and PLI’s Broker Dealer Regulation and Enforcement Conference.

 Russel D. Francisco joined Bank of America’s Legal Department in June 2010.
 Russ is part of the Regulatory Inquiries Group’s (“RIG”).